Muniba Mazari’s story will inspire you to never give up!

 Her third biggest fear was not being accepted in society because she was in a wheelchair.
 So she began to appear in public.
 She became the National Goodwill Ambassador to United Nations for Pakistan, in spite of being in a wheel chair.
 Now she speaks about the rights of women and children to world leaders.
 In 2015, the BBC chose her as one of the top 100 women, and in 2016 Forbes Magazine chose her as one of the “Forbes 30 under 30”.

 Her message to the world is simple.
 Accept yourself the way you are and the world will recognize you.
 You success starts within you.
 Sometimes life does not go as you fantasized it should be.
 Life is a test and a trial for every person, and tests are never supposed to be easy.
 So when life gives you lemons, make lemonade and do not blame life for your lemons.
 It is okay to be scared and to cry.
 All of your feelings are okay, but giving up is never an option.
 NEVER GIVE UP!
 Embrace each breath you take while you are alive.
 Do not die mentally and emotionally before you die physically.
 Real happiness lies in gratitude.
 So be grateful for your life and live every moment.

 If you cannot find a hero to inspire you, become your own hero!
 Never forget that the hero is within you!

-Heeding her message will enable you to change the world in some way, just the way she has changed the world.
+Heeding her message to never give up will enable you to change the world in some way, just the way she has changed the world.